-- The extra-curricular activities and work in Physical Education in particular, encourages students to support one another and take on leadership roles and work as a team regardless of background or ability. - Eikon is a children's charity that works on-site and deals with issues students may have but may want to speak with a councillor that they do not have daily interaction with.
-This promotes freedom of speech and also offers equality of opportunity.
-Eikon's aim is to provide socially and economically disadvantaged young people with the support and skills they need to overcome challenges and fulfil their potential in later life.
-Eikon offers one-to-one mentoring sessions, group work, support groups, summer outdoor activities and youth development board. - The equality of all people is an issue addressed in assemblies and across the curriculum.
-Issues of race, gender, sexuality, disability and religion are considered extensively throughout the PSHCEE curriculum, in History through the study of topics such as the Holocaust and the Civil Rights movement. - In English students study texts which focus on issues of equality from 'To Kill a Mocking Bird' to 'The Boy in the Striped Pyjamas' and they are encouraged to enter into debates on the nature of equality and fairness.
+The extra-curricular activities and work in Physical Education in particular, encourages students to support one another and take on leadership roles and work as a team regardless of background or ability.

+The equality of all people is an issue addressed in assemblies and across the curriculum.
+Issues of race, gender, sexuality, disability and religion are considered extensively throughout the PSHCEE curriculum, in History through the study of topics such as the Holocaust and the Civil Rights movement.
+In English students study texts which focus on issues of equality from 'To Kill a Mocking Bird' to 'The Boy in the Striped Pyjamas' and they are encouraged to enter into debates on the nature of equality and fairness.

-- Fullbrook raises awareness about Lesbian, Gay, Bi-sexual, Transgender and Questioning equality and promotes the acceptance that people have different sexual preferences. - Fullbrook adheres to the 'The Single Equality Scheme' which requires schools to consider the 'General' and 'Specific' duties in promoting equality across the full range of protected characteristics, namely: Sex, Race, Disability, Sexual Orientation, Religion or Belief, Gender Reassignment and Pregnancy or Maternity. - Equality is also addressed in the 'Alternative Sports Day' where students can compete in more than just the conventional sporting activities. - Fullbrook have appointed Anti-Bullying mentors in each year group who receive regular internal training, and present in assemblies.
+Equality is also addressed in the 'Alternative Sports Day' where students can complete in more than just the conventional sporting activities.

+Fullbrook have appointed Anti-Bullying mentors in each year group who receive regular internal training, and present in assemblies.
 When new to the school, Year 7 students are assigned a Year 11 Mentor to 'show them the ropes' and ensure that they have equal access to all areas of the school.
+The same policy is used with Year 9 Mentors for Year 5 away days.

+On 'Sports Day' all students will take part in an event track, field or 'games' activities where they represent their house.
+Each year Fullbrook hosts a popular talent contest called 'Fullbrook's got Talent.'
+This is a highly anticipated event in the school calendar where anyone can take part and show off their skills and support their friends.

+Students can take part in Bronze, Silver & Gold DofE and gives students the chance to do something completely new which takes them out of their comfort zones and into a place where they must push themselves and also have amazing new experiences.

+Promoting British Values at Fullbrook

-The same policy is used with Year 9 Mentors for Year 5 away days. - On 'Sports Day' all students will take part in an event track, field or 'games' activities where they represent their house. - Each year Fullbrook hosts a popular talent contest called 'Fullbrook's got Talent.'
-This is a highly anticipated event in the school calendar where anyone can take part and show off their skills and support their friends. - Students can take part in Bronze, Silver & Gold Duke of Edinburgh Awards and gives students the chance to do something completely new which takes them out of their comfort zones and into a place where they must push themselves and also have amazing new experiences. - Students are aware of and contribute to the Anti-Bullying Policy and were instrumental in securing the Surrey County Council Anti-Bullying Award. - The School's Single Equality Scheme, Accessibility Policy and Equality Policy underpin all aspects of our work with students, staff and the wider community. - The School Council encourages students to exercise their right to free speech whilst their responsibilities in ensuring that what they say verbally, in writing or on-line does not cause offense or militate against the rights of others.
-This message is reinforced in assemblies and through the formal curriculum in PSHCEE, English, History, and Religious Education throughout the curriculum.
+Students are aware of and contribute to the Anti-Bullying Policy and were instrumental in securing the Surrey County Council Anti-Bullying Award.

+The School's Single Equality Scheme, Accessibility Policy and Equality Policy underpin all aspects of our work with students, staff and the wider community.

+The School Council encourages students to exercise their right to free speech whilst their responsibilities in ensuring that what they say verbally, in writing or on-line does not cause offense or militate against the rights of others.
+This message is reinforced in assemblies and through the formal curriculum in PSHCEE, English, History, Religious Education and throughout the curriculum.